redkite-labs/redkitecms-docs/book/navigation.rst

 operation: you can just click on a link that points an internal page and RedKite CMS will move to that page.

-To navigate in this way, the page you are browsing must not be in in contents editing mode.
+To navigate in this way, the page you are browsing, must not be in in contents editing mode.

 Sometimes the page link you want to reach is not available on the page you are browsing